 Where to See Grizzlies: In Yellowstone go to Lamar, Hayden and Pelican valleys and Yellowstone and Heart lakes.
 In Grand Teton, go to Willow Flats, Two Ocean/Emma Mathilde lakes, Oxbow Bend, Cascade and Death canyons.

-As of 2017, about 99 wolves roamed in 10 packs in and around Yellowstone, with about 450 total wolves in the Greater Yellowstone area.
-The highly social predators mainly hunt elk, deer and bison and were reintroduced in1995 after decades of hunting had wiped them out.
+As of 2022 about 90 wolves roamed in and around Yellowstone, with about 450 total wolves in the Greater Yellowstone area.
+The highly social predators mainly hunt elk, deer and bison and were reintroduced in 1995 after decades of hunting had wiped them out.

 Where to See Wolves: In Yellowstone, the most frequently spotted wolf packs roam the Lamar Valley, Hayden Valley, Canyon area and Blacktail Deer Plateau.
 In Grand Teton, see them in Willow Flats.
 Dawn and dusk are best.